-When a member of staff is made aware that a pupil is being bullied they must report it to the Headteacher, Mrs Mason, or to Mrs Robertson in her absence.
+When a member of staff is made aware that a pupil is being bullied they must report it to the Headteacher.

 If necessary, a place of safety for pupils who have been bullied or who have reported an incident of bullying will be provided and staff will be reallocated to supervise pupils.